-He has recently received his MA in Screenwriting from IADT.
-He has worked extensively as an actor in Ireland, England and France.
-Patrick is a former Director of Plymouth Action Community Theatre, The National Festival of Youth Theatres, Ireland, Wexford Arts Centre, and Artistic Director of TEAM Theatre Company.
+Patrick Sutton is Director of The Gaiety School of Acting – The National Theatre School of Ireland.
+He is also the Director of Smock Alley Theatre 1662.
+Trained at Dartington College of Arts, England, Patrick graduated in 1980 with an honours theatre degree.
+He also has an MA in Screenwriting from IADT.
+Patrick has worked extensively as an actor in Ireland, England and France.
+He is former Director of Plymouth Action Community Theatre, The National Festival of Youth Theatres, Ireland, Wexford Arts Centre, and Artistic Director of TEAM Theatre Company.
 Patrick has worked at a senior level in politics, industry and the arts.
 He was a government appointee to the board of The Irish Arts Council where he acted as chairman of the grants and business and finance subcommittees (1997-2005) From 2005-2009 he served on the board of Culture Ireland, the International Irish arts promotion agency.

 Joe Dowling founded the Gaiety School of Acting in 1986 and was our chairman until 2011.
 He is currently the Director of the Guthrie Theatre in Minneapolis, Minnesota.
 Previously Joe worked as the Artistic Director of the Abbey Theatre and the Managing Director of the Gaiety Theatre.
 He has directed plays in all major Irish theatres and also in London, New York, Washington, Montreal and the Banff Festival of the Arts, Alberta.

 Directors of the Board